JonMS95/C_Server_Socket/README.md

 In exchange, the function returns:
 * **0** always if everything went OK, or exit sending **failure signal** if SIGINT signal handler could not be properly set

+For reference, a proper API usage example has been provided on the [test source file](https://github.com/JonMS95/C_Server_Socket/blob/main/Tests/Source_files/main.c).
+As this one uses [**C_Arg_Parse library**](https://github.com/JonMS95/C_Arg_Parse), input parameters can be provided by using command-line interface.
+An example of CLI usage is provided in the [**Shell_files/test.sh**](https://github.com/JonMS95/C_Server_Socket/blob/main/Shell_files/test.sh) file.

 ## To do
+- [ ] Add UDP support
+- [ ] Use threads instead of parallel processes (more handleable)

 ## Contributing
+No contributions to the main branch are allowed by now.
+Anyone willing to modify the project in any way should fork it first.

 ## License